rmetzler/articles/package_managers.md

 ### Pros

-- All packages are centralized at [PyPI](https://pypi.python.org/pypi).
+- All packages are centralised at [PyPI](https://pypi.python.org/pypi).
 - Learning curve is very low, very easy to understand how it works.
 - It's easy to publish new packages on [PyPI](https://pypi.python.org/pypi).
 - There are [multiple mirrors](http://www.pypi-mirrors.org/) for fail-over scenarios.